 Chronic pain can be caused by a variety of health conditions and lifestyle factors, including arthritis, poor posture, and chronic inflammation.
 You can help take control of your pain-related symptoms by educating yourself.

 This resource guide, where you’ll find practical guides and tips to help you manage chronic pain symptoms, is the perfect place to start.

-JoinAStudy only uses trusted resources that are part of Health On The Net Code (HONcode) as we only want to provide quality health information to professionals and the general public.
+JoinAStudy only uses trusted resources, such as those that are part of Health On The Net Code (HONcode), as we only want to provide quality health information to professionals and the general public.